top of page

 5. Draft positions and plans on issues concerning and involving women.

-6. Recommend applications for membership to the Alliance for approval of the General Assembly.
+6. Recommend applications for membership to the Alliance for approval of the International Assembly.

 7. Make interim decisions when the Assembly is not in session.